benAkehurst/nodejs-api-server/README.md

   <li>Routes - Define the API routing for controller functions</li>
 </ul>

+Clone repo and run ```npm i``` to install all packages

+In the `server.js` file, you can modify the database location and name on line 22

 Start the server with nodemon: ```nodemon start server.js```

 Restart running server by typing: ```rs```